Learning to Counterfactually Explain Recommendations: Introduction

-We propose a learning-based framework to generate counterfactual explanations.
-Our key insight is simple: we train a surrogate model to learn the mapping from a change in the recommendation model's training inputs (\ie user history) to its causal effect on the recommendation.
-To this end, we first empirically simulate the counterfactual events repeatedly by removing subsets of user history, retraining the model, and observing the change in recommendation.
+To this end, we propose a learning-based framework to generate counterfactual explanations.
+Our key insight is to train a surrogate model to learn the mapping from a change in the recommendation model's training inputs (\ie user history) to its impact on the recommendation.
+Figure~\ref{fig:overview} shows the overview of our method.
+We first empirically simulate the counterfactual events repeatedly by removing subsets of user history, retraining the model, and observing the change in recommendation.
 We then train a surrogate model to predict how a recommendation would change given a deleted history.
 Once we have the surrogate model, we can replace every expensive actual retraining with a surrogate model inference that estimates the effect of deletion on the recommendation.
 Finally, we generate explanations by searching for the deleted history that is predicted by the surrogate model to have the maximum chance to remove the current recommended item from the recommendation list.

-Our approach shifts the computational bottleneck from generating explanations on-the-fly to simulating counterfactual events, which is parallelizable and can be performed offline.
+Our approach shifts the computational bottleneck from generating explanations on-the-fly to simulating counterfactual outcomes (\ie step 1), which is parallelizable and can be performed offline.
 In addition, our method reduces the number of retraining needed by relying on the surrogate model's generalizability.
 We only need to simulate a fraction of all possible deletions that are enough to train the surrogate model, and then rely on the surrogate model to generalize to unseen deletions.
 Furthermore, our method can be applied to any recommendation model.
 Through extensive experiments and user studies, we show that our method can generate more counterfactually valid explanations that are considered more satisfactory by users than baselines.